-Please note that the campaign period does not begin until the notice of Call for Nominations on August 2.
+Please note that the campaign period does not begin until the notice of Call for Nominations on August 16.
 Any campaigning (online or in person) prior to this time is an electoral offence.

-Zones Q All items
+Not pictured are the following exclusion zones:

-Not pictured are the following exclusion zones: 8.
-ANU libraries 9.
-ANU rooms where lectures, tutorials, labs or other teaching takes place, including online spaces 10.
-Daley Road
+- 3. Inside residential halls, and a 15-metre radius around associated entrances; - 6.
+Inside ANU libraries, and associated walkways; - 7.
+Inside ANU rooms where lectures, tutorials, labs, or other teaching takes place, including online spaces; - 8.
+Inside any autonomous department space